Have news relating to Jewish boxers? Email the editor here!

 Given the title, you might expect to read about the cultural factors that limited the number of top English-born Jewish fighters in the bare-knuckle era or about the role of anti-Semitism in preventing English-born Jewish fighters from reaching the top.
 Neither is covered.

 Instead, this chapter focuses on technical reasons as to why there is a surprising dearth of top English-born Jewish fighters in the bare-knuckle era.
-They might have been born elsewhere, their mothers might have had a questionable link to Judaism, they might have had success in the U.S. or Australia instead of England, or there isn't enough documentation to determine if they were top level.
+They might have been born elsewhere, their mothers might have had a questionable link to Judaism, they might have had success in Australia instead of England, or there isn't enough documentation to determine if they were top level.
 As a result, there is very little interesting information here.

 Writing preference is subjective, and this chapter is for those who prefer winding sentences that include many clauses.
 Awkward and outdated terms such as "Jewess" do not help matters.
 Editor Gerald Early should have recognized the shortcomings of this entry.
 An overview of bare-knuckle fighters with Jewish heritage would have been better suited for this book.